-Warisan Ingatan is a series of webinars initiated by several artists, scholars, and people from civil society who concern about Indonesian history.
-Warisan Ingatan attempts to present alternative narratives of the events of 1965.
+Warisan Ingatan is a series of webinars initiated by several artists, scholars, and people from civil society who concern with Indonesian history.
+Warisan Ingatan attempts to present alternative narratives of the 1965 Tragedy.
 Memory is part of the human experience of time and may be defined as how one makes sense of the past in the present.
-Memory is also an important aspect of social construction, production, and daily performance.
-Through research, discussions, and spontaneous expression, Warisan Ingatan opens a space to recollect past experiences and discuss them.
+Memory is also essential to social construction, production, and daily performance.
+Through research, discussions, and spontaneous expression, Warisan Ingatan opens a space to recollect and discuss past experiences.
 The webinars generally gather more than a hundred attendants and show a strong interest in the issues we discuss among elders as well as the younger generation.

 Mulya, Adrian.
 Pemenang Kehidupan.
 Jakarta : Kepustakaaan Populer Gramedia, 2016.
 Click here for video.

 Don’t miss our next webinar on July 2022!

 WARISAN INGATAN – 2021